Jordan Driving Guide

 Jordan can be traversed through road trips as the country is interconnected.
 There are laid-out structures of roads, and most of the locations have short driving distances with each other so that you can go to the archaeological ruins, ancient towns, desert, and even the Dead Sea.
 Plan your trip ahead so you can visit all these tourist destinations in the country.

-The capital city of Amman is a great start for your trip.
+The capital city is a great start for your trip.
 The history, arts, and business genuinely thrive in this place.
 There are ancient Citadels, Roman temples, Byzantine churches, and even an Archaeological Museum where you can see ruins everywhere you go.
-There are many first-rate restaurants, hotels, galleries, and shops in Amman.
+There are many first-rate restaurants, hotels, galleries, and shops.

 - From Queen Alia International Airport, get on Airport Road / Route 15.